Bastrop State Park: Wildfires

 In early 1954, a fire was reported on the eastern edge of Bastrop State Park, damaging about 2000 acre of forest.
 Later that year on 19 July 1954, another fire broke out at a pasture-searing furnace near the same location.
 Approximately thirty landowners, volunteers, and park employees helped in firefighting efforts.
-One of them used a bulldozer to cut through the fire line to prevent it from spread to other areas.
+One of them used a bulldozer to cut through the fire line to prevent it from spreading to other areas.
 However, the record-high temperatures of the summer and shifting wind currents prolonged the fire for over a week, causing the flames to spread out of control.
 The fire was first reported near a 500 ft right-of-way passage that connects Bastrop State Park with Buescher State Park.
 Up to 6000 acre of forest were burned; this included several private properties owned by Bastrop residents and businesses.
 The fire was reported as "generally under control" by 27 January after a sudden rainstorm while fire fighters remained in high alert for more flares.
 The City of Bastrop described the fire as "the biggest in memory, the worst [they'd] seen."

 On 30 October 1955, another fire was reported in Bastrop State Park.
 Officials confirmed that up to 900 acre of the forest were likely engulfed by fire.
 An additional 200 acre were burned outside of the park's boundaries.
 One park employee said that the fire was more "helpful than hurtful" because it ended up inadvertently burning a bushy area without damaging park structures, but other park officials disagreed on the extent of the damage.
-The cabins and other buildings at the park were protected by encircling strips of newly-plowed soil, which stopped the fire from spreading.
+The cabins and other buildings at the park were protected by encircling strips of newly plowed soil, which stopped the fire from spreading.
 Several trees were damaged, but no private homes were caught by fire and no casualties were reported.
 The fire was first reported on a Sunday morning before it spread through the park's northern part close to a heavily timbered area.
 Park manager G. M. Marbury said that he fought the fire with the aide of two more park employees the first evening, but others assisted the following Monday morning.
 Marbury said that they thought they had the fire under control before dawn, but the early morning winds continued to prolong the fire.
 Because of the sandy terrain, moving fire fighting equipment to the location was difficult.
 Marbury complained about the lack of volunteer support from Bastrop citizens.
 When asked about the cause of the fire, he said it was undetermined, but speculated that it may have originated from outside the park.
 He made a reference to the controlled fires that farmers in nearby areas start when clearing their lands.